Skip to content

 Lilly Sears

-Lilly Sears is a second year pursuing a degree of Dancer Performance and Choreography with a minor in Expressive Arts.
-She is from Raleigh, North Carolina.
-Lilly is so excited to be a part of Dancing in the Landscape, Fall Dance, and Black History Month Concert this fall.
+Lilly Sears is a sophomore with a major in Dance Performance and Choreography and two minors in Expressive Art and Psychology.
+She is from Fuquay-Varina, North Carolina and is so excited to be a part of the Elon Performing Arts program.
+This year Lilly will be performing in Dancing in the Landscape, the Fall Dance Concert, the Black History Month Concert, and the Spring Dance Concert.

 Lila Snodgrass